Synthetic fibered $(\infty,1)$-category theory: More on covariant families

-Covariant families are closed under composition, dependent products, pullback along arbitrary maps, and cotensoring with maps/shape inclusions.
+\begin{prop}[Cosmological closure properties of covariant families] \leavevmode \begin{enumerate} \item Over Rezk bases, it holds that: \begin{itemize} \item[] Covariant families are closed under composition, dependent products, pullback along arbitrary maps, and cotensoring with maps/shape inclusions.
 Furthermore, they are closed under sequential limits, and satisfy left cancelation.
-Families corresponding to equivalences or terminal projections are always covariant.

-Between covariant families over Rezk bases, it holds that: Fibered functors are closed under (both horizontal and vertical) composition, dependent products, pullback, sequential limits\footnote{all three objectwise limit notions satisfying the expected universal properties \wrt~to fibered functors}, and Leibniz cotensors.
+Families corresponding to equivalences or terminal projections are always covariant. \end{itemize} \item Between covariant families over Rezk bases, it holds that: \begin{itemize} \item[] Fibered functors are closed under (both horizontal and vertical) composition, dependent products, pullback, sequential limits,\footnote{all three objectwise limit notions satisfying the expected universal properties \wrt~to fibered functors} and Leibniz cotensors. \item[] Fibered equivalences and fibered functors into the identity of $\unit$ are always covariant. \end{itemize} \end{enumerate} \end{prop}